ryo-ma/deno-websocket/README.md

 * Deno >= 1.2

 **⚠️ I will deprecate the implementation of WebSocket client in the next version.
+But I will continue developing WebSocket Server.**
-Please use the following API for WebSocket client**
+**Please use the following API for WebSocket client**
 https://deno.land/posts/v1.4#websocket-api

 # Quick Start